starsareintherose/revbayes/projects/meson/README.md

     The name of the compiler that we want to use is `x86_64-w64-mingw32-g++-posix`.
     * The prefix `x86_64-w64-` indicates that we want to compile for 64-bit windows, not 32-bit windows.
     * The ending `-posix` indicates that we want to use UNIX (POSIX) threads, not Windows threads.
+This requires the winpthread-1 DLL.

     There is also a homebrew package `mingw-w64` on Mac, but these instructions have not been tested on Mac.